GoAniWebwrapper/GoAnimate-Offline/README.txt

 | DaveAnimate2006          | Save Starters                    |
 | HoodedCube               | Visual Effects                   |

 These are unaffiliated people that they haven't directly done anything for the project (and probably don't even know it exists) but still deserve credit for their things.
-Kinda like a shoutout but in a project's readme. ***Please do not contact them about GoAniFire: Off Duty.***
+Kinda like a shoutout but in a project's readme. ***Please do not contact them about GoAnimate Offline.***
 | Name               | Contribution                     |
 | ------------------ | -------------------------------- |
 | Vyond              | Creators of the themes we love   |